kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 # Visual Studio jQuery Code Snippets

-I have updated the popular jQuery code snippets for use in Visual Studio 2012 and 2013.
+I have updated the popular jQuery code snippets for use in Visual Studio 2012, 2013, and 2015.
 See a demo video on YouTube here: http://www.youtube.com/watch?v=Escy0hbEkI8&hd=1

-Most of these snippets were originally developed by John Sheehan (http://jquerysnippets.codeplex.com/) for Visual Studio 2010.
+Most of these snippets were originally developed by [John Sheehan](http://jquerysnippets.codeplex.com/) for Visual Studio 2010.
 Credit given where due.

 ## Installation

-1. Open Visual Studio 2012/2013.
+1. Open Visual Studio 2012/2013/2015.
 2. Navigate to **Tools** > **Extensions and Updates**.
 3. Search **Online** for "jquery code snippets".
 4. Select the "jQuery Code Snippets" extension and click **Install**.